- This post contains affiliate links. Read more here.

 But then I realized, it wasn’t JoJo’s fault that he so easily demolished each and every toy I presented him with.
 We simply hadn’t found the indestructible dog toy right for him and his ferocious chewing needs yet.

-Over the years, I’ve settled on a number of different types of chew toys for dogs that work for JoJo and his friends.
+Over the years, I’ve settled on a number of different types of dog chew toys that work for JoJo and his friends.
 Here are my six favorite types of durable dog toys worth a try with your own happy chewer.

 The lasting stuffing-less toy